 Several lawyers’ colleges were established hereabouts, some later evolving into barristers’ colonies while others withered and died.
 Staple Inn was among the departed but its 16th-century timber-framed frontage remains.
 Gray’s Inn to the north of the street and Lincoln’s Inn to the south have prospered and expanded.

 In 1955 the six-way junction at Holborn Circus became the site of the offices and printing works of the Mirror newspaper group, now replaced by Sainsbury’s headquarters.
-The centre of the circus is graced by the Prince Albert Monument (shown below in Street View and not to be confused with the Albert Memorial).
+The centre of the circus is graced by the Prince Albert Monument (which should not be confused with the Albert Memorial).

 Holborn was renowned for its medieval inns, all of which have either disappeared or been rebuilt.
 The long and narrow Cittie of Yorke pub dates from 1924 but parts of its barn-like interior are older.